 Get Organized

-A reliable retirement budget is one that’s built on solid and valuable information.
-The first step in creating your retirement budget should be to gather all pertinent information, including your account statements, bills, and anything else that might be of use.
-Go back at least six months, if not a year, to get a good idea of the average figures, so your budget isn’t skewed.
+A reliable retirement budget is built on solid and valuable information.
+The first step in creating your retirement budget should be gathering all pertinent information, including your account statements, bills, and anything else that might be useful.
+Go back at least six months, if not a year, to get a good idea of the average figures so your budget isn’t skewed.
 This is especially true if you live in a seasonal state or work in a seasonal industry where your income or expenses can ebb and flow according to the season.

-From there, you will want to create a budget or spreadsheet that will organize all of the information into a concise and insightful document, preferably on your computer or mobile device for ease of use, but paper will suffice as well.
+From there, you will want to create a budget or spreadsheet that organizes the information into a concise and insightful document.
+For ease of use, you should preferably use a computer or mobile device, but paper will also suffice.

 Have a Heart-to-Heart Conversation With Yourself

 As the old adage goes, there’s a big difference between needs and wants.
-When income is more constrained during retirement, it’s essential to differentiate between what you absolutely need versus what you would prefer.
+When income is more constrained during retirement, it’s essential to differentiate between what you need and what you prefer.
 In other words, water, electricity, and healthcare are fixed, nondiscretionary expenses, but you don’t necessarily need the sports package from your cable provider.

-Of course, after a lifetime of work, retirement should be a time for you to enjoy life and not constantly pinch pennies.
-Therefore, sit down and prioritize any extravagances you don’t necessarily need but would enjoy.
+Of course, after a lifetime of work, retirement should be a time to enjoy life and not constantly pinch pennies.
+Therefore, prioritize any extravagances you don’t necessarily need but would enjoy.
 Those are the types of items that should be included within your retirement budget for entertainment and general enjoyment.

 Prepare Your Budget

 Once you’re properly organized and have identified and prioritized extraneous but essential expenses, start preparing a simple budget with your income and fixed expenses.
-Consider the resulting amount the flexible portion of your budget that can now be devoted to savings or spent on traveling, hobbies, entertainment, or however you deem fit.
-Once you have a working template in place, remember that your budget should be continually revisited to ensure it’s accurate, informative, and based on the most current data possible.
+Consider the resulting amount the flexible portion of your budget, which can now be devoted to savings or spent on traveling, hobbies, entertainment, or other expenses.
+Once you have a working template, remember that your budget should be continually revisited to ensure it’s accurate, informative, and based on the most current data possible.

-Would you like help to build out a budget for yourself, or need help with your financial plan?
+Would you like help creating a budget or implementing ath your financial plan?
 We’re here to help!
 Simply click here or call (763) 445-2772 to schedule a complimentary consultation today!